The story of a shop at the end of a row of shops – Harry Redman’s Fish ‘n’ Chips

 Sanchita uses a mix of Indian Kathak and BSL (British Sign Language) to illustrate the poem.

-Number Twenty will launch at The Parade Party on Saturday 17 January from 2pm to 5pm in the centre of the village of Slaithwaite, near Huddersfield.
+Number Twenty launched at a Parade Party in January in the centre of the village of Slaithwaite, near Huddersfield.

-The film will be on online from 17 January, and will also be shown every weekend from 12pm to 4pm in the SlawitShop exhibition at Colne Valley Museum, Golcar HD7 4PY, from Saturday 31 January until Sunday 15 March.
+The film can be watched online, and was also shown every weekend in the SlawitShop exhibition at Colne Valley Museum in Golcar from January through to mid March.

 Number Twenty is a collaboration between Adam Strickson and Balbir Singh Dance Company.